 These assets are dependent upon satellite backhaul to connect to the network, which is an important feature to have during emergencies when terrestrial infrastructure may be damaged.
-While terrestrial connections like fiber provide the most bandwidth, satellite backhaul is a more limited resource.
-In some instances, it may be helpful to coordinate the use of only apps or capabilities necessary to the mission to help manage satellite bandwidth.
+While terrestrial connections such as fiber provide the most bandwidth, satellite backhaul is a more limited resource.
+In some instances, it may be helpful to coordinate and consolidate the use of apps and capabilities that are necessary to the mission to help manage satellite bandwidth.